oxydev/SubsCrypt-docs/Tech/Front_end/index.md

-### Back-end libraries implementation for django and Node.js
+# front_end components

-These will be implemented in the third milestone.
+These will be implemented in the second milestone.